 Abstract

 Climate change has led to concerns of increasing river floods resulting from the greater water holding capacity of a warmer atmosphere1.
 This concern is reinforced by evidence of increasing economic losses in many parts of the world, including Europe2.
 Any changes in river floods would have lasting implications for designing flood protection measures and for flood risk zoning.
 Existing studies have been unable to identify a consistent continental-scale climatic change signal in flood discharge observations in Europe3, because of limited spatial coverage and choices in the grouping of hydrometric stations.
-Here we analyze the temporal evolution of river flood discharges in Europe over the last five decades using a pan-European database composed of flood peak discharge observations from more than 3700 hydrometric stations12.
-We show that clear regional patterns of both increases and decreases in flood discharges in Europe are evident, which are manifestations of a changing climate.
-This is the first study that identifies a clear climate signal in the magnitudes of river flood discharges at the continental scale.
+Here we show that clear regional patterns of both increases and decreases in observed river flood discharges in the last five decades in Europe are evident, which are likely manifestations of a changing climate.
 Our results suggest that (i) increasing autumn and winter rainfall has led to increasing floods in northwestern Europe, (ii) decreasing precipitation and increasing evaporation have led to decreasing floods in medium and large catchments in southern Europe and (iii) decreasing snowcover and snowmelt as a result of warmer temperatures have led to decreasing floods in eastern Europe.
 Regional flood discharge trends in Europe range from an increase of +11.4% per decade to a decrease of -23.1%.
-Flood discharge changes identified here over the past 50 years are broadly consistent with recent climate model projections for the next century4,5, suggesting that climate-driven changes are already happening.
-The existence of spatially coherent patterns of observed flood changes in Europe and their links to climatic drivers support calls for future climate change consideration in flood risk management.
+Notwithstanding the spatial and temporal heterogeneity of the observational record, the flood changes identified here are broadly consistent with climate model projections for the next century4,5, suggesting that climate-driven changes are already happening, which supports calls for future climate change consideration in flood risk management.

 River floods are among the most costly natural hazards.
-Global annual average losses are estimated at US $104 billion6, and are expected to increase as a result of continued economic growth, urbanization and climatic change2,7.
-Physical arguments of increased heavy precipitation resulting from the enhanced water holding capacity in a warmer atmosphere and the occurrence of numerous large floods over recent decades have exacerbated concerns of increasing flood magnitudes1.
-However, observations of rare individual extreme flood events do not necessarily imply that the long-term statistics of flood discharge are also increasing3.
-Such statistics are needed for design and operation of flood protection infrastructures as well as for flood risk zoning.
+Global annual average losses are estimated at US $104 billion6, and are expected to increase as a result of economic growth, urbanization and climatic change2,7.
+Physical arguments of increased heavy precipitation resulting from the enhanced water holding capacity in a warmer atmosphere and the occurrence of numerous large floods have exacerbated concerns of increasing flood magnitudes1.
+However, observations of individual extreme events do not necessarily imply that the long-term statistics of flood discharge are also increasing3.

 In Europe, a climatic change signal in flood discharges over the past five decades has been demonstrated in relation to changes in timing of floods within the year8.
 For example, in northeastern Europe, warmer air temperatures have led to earlier spring snowmelt floods.
 However, changes in flood discharges are still contested, as no coherent large-scale observational evidence has to date been available at the continental scale, as a result of limited spatial coverage and choices in the grouping of hydrometric stations3.
 A number of studies point towards increases in flood discharges in western Europe in the past five decades.
-The findings include significant upward trends in annual flood discharges in 15% of the stations9, a significant increase in the occurrence of the largest flood discharge on record10, and significant increases in major-flood occurrence in medium sized catchments11.
-The latter was found to be related to the Atlantic Multidecadal Oscillation11.
-However, these studies are not fully representative of Europe as the stations are mainly clustered around western Europe.
+The findings include upward trends in flood discharges in 15% of the stations9, an increase in the occurrence of extreme flood discharges by 44%10, and significant increases in major-flood occurrence in medium sized catchments11.
+However, these studies are not fully representative as the stations are mainly clustered around western Europe.